siemens/meta-iot2050/README.md

 `/etc/install-on-emmc` on the vanilla image by mounting it under Linux and executing, e.g., `touch <mountpoint>/etc/install-on-emmc`.

+The installation can also be triggered by keeping pressing the user button during startup at the first boot.

 ## Selecting a boot device

 By default, the boot loader will pick the first bootable device.
 If that device